VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Results

 \subsection{Incoherent emission}

 According to \citet{shultz2022} and \citet{owocki2022}, the incoherent radio luminosity $L_\mathrm{rad}$ correlates with the centrifugal breakout luminosity $L_\mathrm{CBO}$ obtained under the assumption that the magnetic field behaves as a monopole at the reconnection site.
-In that case, the CBO luminosity is given by:
+In that case, the CBO luminosity is given by\footnote{Note that the expression reported in \citet{owocki2022} has $B_\mathrm{d}$ in place of $B_\mathrm{eq}$, which was a typographical error.}:

-where $v_\mathrm{orb}=\sqrt{GM_*/R_*}$ is the surface orbital speed and $G$ is the universal gravitational constant.
+where $\Omega=2\pi/P_\mathrm{rot}$ is the angular rotation speed, $v_\mathrm{orb}=\sqrt{GM_*/R_*}$ is the surface orbital speed and $G$ is the universal gravitational constant, $B_\mathrm{eq}=B_\mathrm{d}/2$ is the surface magnetic field strength at the magnetic equator.
 This relation is approximately equivalent to the empirical relation of \citet{leto2021} that differs by the ratio between stellar mass and radius ($M_*/R_*$), which is nearly constant for main-sequence stars.
-In order to investigate the energy-reservoir of the total incoherent, non-thermal radio power, we estimate the incoherent radio luminosities for the newly detected radio-bright magnetic hot stars.
+In order to investigate the energy reservoir of the total incoherent, non-thermal radio power, we estimate the incoherent radio luminosities for the newly detected radio-bright magnetic hot stars.

+Note that while our expression for $L_\mathrm{CBO}$ is identical to that adopted by \citet{owocki2022} while deriving the empirical relation between $L_\mathrm{CBO}$ and $L_\mathrm{rad}$, \citet{keszthelyi2025} used a slightly different expression for $L_\mathrm{CBO}$ that involves $B_\mathrm{d}$ in place of $B_\mathrm{eq}$ (see their Equation 5).
+However, the $L_\mathrm{CBO}$ values obtained using these two different expression differ only by a constant factor of $4$.

 In the following subsections, we present our strategy to estimate the incoherent radio luminosities and the correlation relation with the expanded sample.